monokarp/angular-weather-search/README.md

-# angular-weather-search
-test task for an interview
+This is a test task for an interview

+Node version: `v22.13.1`

+Serve locally:
+`ng serve`